 In 1996 Eric was promoted to the rank of Assistant Chief Deputy in charge of the Court Division.
 His duties included the direct supervision of 28 deputies as well as handling all out-of-county transports, juvenile transports/juvenile court and the maintenance of the Sheriff's office fleet of vehicles.

 In 1999 Eric was promoted the rank of Chief Deputy Sheriff.
-His duties were to assist the Sheriff in the overall operation of the Berks County Sheriff's Department as well as maintaining the budget and all the purchasing for the department.
+His duties were to assist the Sheriff in the overall operation of the Berks County Sheriff's Office as well as maintaining the budget and all the purchasing for the office.
 He was also the direct supervisor of the four Assistant Chief Deputies and the Real Estate Administrator.

 On November 7, 2007 Eric was elected Sheriff of Berks County and was sworn into office on December 31, 2007 to a four year term effective January 7, 2008.
 Eric was re-elected in 2011 and began his second four year term in January, 2012.
 In 2016, Eric was re-elected for a third term.

-As Sheriff of Berks County, he developed the following:
+As Sheriff of Berks County, Eric developed the following: